Social reproduction: Upper class

 The upper class is known to hold 25% of the wealth in the U.S..
-This class shares something in common with the middle class.
-A division into two.
-The lower half who consist of new money, investments, and successful business owners.
-The majority who were originally Middle Class or rarely lower.
-The upper half consists of families who have been rich for generations.
-A point of reference in social reproduction brought along the ages.
-Those born into this class receive inheritances from those who die and so forth.
-Their descendants are sent off to the finest of schools leaving them with the most opportunities of all.
-They comprise 1% to 3% of the U.S. population.
+Similarly to the middle class, the upper class is divided into two classes.
+The lower half consists of people with new money, investments, and successful business owners with the majority of this group originally being from the middle class or, rarely, lower class.
+The upper half consists of families who have been rich for generations, a point of reference in social reproduction brought along the ages.
+Those born into this class receive inheritances from generations who died before them and so forth.
+Their descendants are sent off to the finest of schools, leaving them with more opportunities than any of the other social classes.
+The upper class comprise 1% to 3% of the U.S. population.
 The lower half can be a blend, whereas the upper half consists of mostly white families.